-At our Gentle Care Crematory, every loved one entrusted to our care is afforded an undisturbed, 3 hour minimum cremation process.
+At our Gentle Care Crematory, every loved one entrusted to our care is afforded an undisturbed, 3 to 6 hour cremation process.

 Through the process of cremation, much of an individual is returned to the universe in the form of energy.
 The bone fragments that remain are the cremated remains.
 Crematories can take extreme care in recovering cremated remains before performing the next cremation, but it is impossible to keep microscopic co-mingling from occurring.
 At our, Gentle Care Crematory, we do take extreme care.

-After a cremation, instead of relying solely on a standard wire rake, we employ a unique recovery system to ensure dust-size particles are removed from the cremator.
+After a cremation, instead of relying on rudimentary methods, which can leave behind a substantial amount of cremated remains, we employ a unique recovery system to ensure dust-size particles are removed from the cremator.
 Co-mingling is therefore reduced to an absolute minimum.

 There are a variety of ways that funeral homes and crematories use to verify and maintain the identity of individuals to be cremated.
 All such methods are based on the paramount goal of returning the correct cremated remains.